Jeffrey A. Taylor: Career

+In 2009, he joined Ernst & Young as the leader for the Americas region.

+In 2010, he joined Raytheon Company as Vice President and General Counsel.

+In 2015, Taylor joined General Motors as Deputy General Counsel and in 2016, took on additional responsibility serving as the Chief Compliance Officer.

+In 2019, Taylor joined Fox Corp as Chief Litigation Counsel and Executive Vice President.
+He was promoted to General Counsel in 2021.

+Taylor serves as Board Member in the Legal Aid Foundation of Los Angeles.

 U.S. Attorneys controversy

 Mr. Taylor's position came under heightened interest in March 2007 during the dismissal of U.S. attorneys controversy.
 On March 20, 2007, President Bush declared in a press conference that White House staff would not testify under oath on the matter if subpoenaed by Congress.
-One who ignores a Congressional subpoena can be held in contempt of Congress, but the D.C.
+Anyone who ignores a Congressional subpoena can be held in contempt of Congress, but the D.C.
 U.S. Attorney must convene a grand jury to start the prosecution of this crime.